 Jared insists that it’s still really cool and that we need to share it.
 So here it goes!

-The one thing about this DIY hanging concrete monogram is that the material we used to make it is definitely solid like concrete, but you work with it like clay instead of having to make molds to pour it into.
+The one thing about this DIY Hanging Concrete Monogram is that the material we used to make it is definitely solid like concrete.
+But you work with it like clay instead of having to make molds to pour it into.

 Lay down a sheet of wax paper to work the cement on so that when it dries it doesn’t stick to the surface you’re working on.

-Next mix the Shapecrete according to the instructions on the container.
-This was the first time we’ve ever used it, and it was plenty simple to mix!
+Next, mix the Shapecrete according to the instructions on the container.
+This was the first time we’ve ever used it.
+It was plenty simple to mix!

-Once you have your general shapes molded, use a large paint brush dipped in a little bit of water (not too much!) to smooth out the rough edges and cleanup the lines on the sides of the monogram.
+Once you have your general shapes molded, use a large paint brush dipped in a little bit of water to smooth out the rough edges and cleanup the lines on the sides of the monogram.

 If you want to add some brass rod elements, you can do so while the cement is still soft and you’re inserting the hooks.

 It’s kind of like when you’re just not feeling cute, and it doesn’t matter how many people tell you your outfit looks great, it just still doesn’t feel right.
 Do you know what I mean?

-Let me know what you think in the comments, and be sure to share your projects and recipes with #mysugarandcloth and #sugarandcloth so we can follow along with what you’re making from the blog, too!
+Let me know what you think in the comments, and be sure to share your projects and recipes with #mysugarandcloth and #sugarandcloth so we can follow along with what you’re making from the blog too!